Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: LexO Arcs: Emotion Arcs Generated from Counting Emotion Words

-We then evaluate how closely the arcs correspond to the gold valence arcs.
-The same experiment is then repeated for various other emotion categories, to see if we find consistent patterns (Section \ref{sec:emotions}).
-For each emotion category or dimension, we generate the predicted emotion arcs using the corresponding existing emotion lexicons listed in Table \ref{tab:lexicons}.
-In Section \ref{sec:thresh}, we show the impact of using emotion lexicons more selectively.
-Specifically, by only using entries that have an emotion association greater than some pre-determined threshold.
+We then evaluated how closely the arcs correspond to the gold valence arcs.
+In Appendix \ref{sec:thresh}, we show the impact of using emotion lexicons more selectively---using only the entries that have an emotion association greater than some pre-determined threshold.